ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![]({{ "/assets/imba_vis/month.png"}})

-**Figure 4 - Monthly statistics of the imbalance price across 2015-2017**
+**Figure 4 - Monthly statistics of the Imbalance Price across 2015-2017**

 Figure 4 shows some seasonality - the price tends to be higher and more volatile in the winter and lower in the summer.
 The higher level of the price is expected - in the UK demand peaks in the winter.